theodi/cid/README.md

 ## Getting this in Travis

 Obviously, Cid is at its most powerful when used in a CI build.
+To get Cid working in Travis, simply run:

+  cid bootstrap --github-token=YOUR_TOKEN_HERE

+This will create a `.travis.yml` to your repo and add your encrypted Github key.

+Then just add your repo to Travis, and push your changes.

+Now whenever someone makes a pull request on your data, Cid will validate the data against the schema, and you'll get a nice build status telling you if it's good to go!

+If the branch is master, it will also generate a new `datapackage.json` and push that to Github.

+If you would rather generate the `datapackage.json` on a different branch (for example, `gh-pages`), simply add the option `branch` like so:

+  cid bootstrap --github-token=YOUR_TOKEN_HERE --branch=gh-pages

-To get Cid working in Travis, simply add a `.travis.yml` file to your repo that looks a bit like this:
+You can also do this manually if you prefer - simply add a `.travis.yml` file to your repo that looks a bit like this:

 	before_script:
 		- gem install cid